ronzeidman/rebirthdbts/README.md

 - Uses native promises instead of `bluebird`
 - A cursor is already a readable stream, no need for `toStream()`
 - A readable stream is already an async iterator in node 10 no need for `.asyncIterator()`
-- In connction pool, reusing open connections that already run queries instead of making queries wait for a connection when max connections exceeded.
+- In connction pool, reusing open connections that already run queries instead of making queries wait for a connection when max connections exceeded
 - Integrated fully encompasing type definitions

 # NEW FEATURES